apalbright/thelittledataset/content/post/2015-03-30_the-rise-of-the-new-kind-of-cabbie-a-comparison-of-uber-and-taxi-drivers.md

 ![](/post/the-rise-of-the-new-kind-of-cabbie-a-comparison-of-uber-and-taxi-drivers_files/city.png)

-New York is the city that possesses the least part-time uberX drivers.^[This data is only looking at hours worked for uberX drivers in October 2014.]
-Only 42% work 1-15 hours while the percentage for the other cities ranges from 53-59%.
+New York is the city that possesses the least part-time uberX drivers.[^4] Only 42% work 1-15 hours while the percentage for the other cities ranges from 53-59%.
 Similarly, 23% of NYC Uber drivers work 35+ hours while the percentage for other cities ranges from 12-16%.
 Though these breakdowns are different for each of the six cities, the figure illustrates that Uber driving is treated pretty uniformly as a part-time gig throughout the country.

 ## Uber by the cities: earnings